Dlxyo/IMF-DDI/README.md

 ```
 python Drugbank/train.py
 ```
 2.1 Same as Drugbank to process TWOSIDES, the data files is too large and needs to be manually decompressed from the compressed package and placed in the data folder.
+The pkl file is too large and exceeds the upload limit.
+Please generate it according to the steps.
 ```
 cd TWOSIDES
 ```